Starworks

 When an Australian customer searches "plumber near me" or "best café in Brisbane," Google prioritizes results based on relevance, distance, and prominence.
 Your GBP is the foundation of all three.

-According to BrightLocal's 2023 Local Search Report, 76% of consumers who search for local businesses on Google visit that business within 24 hours.
+Consumers who search for local businesses on Google often visit that business soon after their search.
 If your GBP isn't optimized, you're invisible to three-quarters of potential customers actively ready to buy.

 Google's algorithm weighs your GBP heavily because it's: